 The 2020 Fiat 500L doesn’t have complete crash test data due to its low sales volume, so we can’t give it a score here.

 What we can tell you, however, is that the IIHS gave the 500L a “Poor” small front overlap score for the driver’s side, and the video of said test is harrowing to watch.
 What’s more, the 500L doesn’t offer any active safety features aside from rear parking sensors.
 The 500X is better equipped, making the 500L a tough sell for a safe small family vehicle.

 On a car that only sells around 1,500 units per year, Fiat should be making as many of these features available as possible to get them off dealer lots.

 The 2020 Fiat 500L is well-equipped as standard and higher trims don’t offer much more in terms of features.

 The 2020 Fiat 500L is best had as cheaply as possible.
 While base models offer impressive features (minus active safety), look for a deal on a better-equipped model.
-(Read more about how we rate cars.)

 The 500L comes in three trim levels, Pop, Trekking, and Lounge, all of which come standard with a 6-speed automatic and front-wheel drive.
-Pop models include cloth upholstery, 16-inch wheels, one USB charging port, power features, and a 7.0-inch touchscreen infotainment system with Bluetooth, Apple CarPlay, and Android Auto capability.
+Pop models include cloth upholstery, 16-inch wheels, one USB charging port, power features, and a 7.0-inch touchscreen infotainment system with Bluetooth, Apple CarPlay, and Android Auto compatibility.

 The Trekking model adds rugged-looking styling cues, 17-inch wheels, ambient LED lighting, leather upholstery, heated front seats, a Beats audio system, and satellite navigation.
 Stepping up to the Lounge trim nets unique wheels, power mirrors, and some chrome styling pieces instead of rugged plastic or aluminum effect like the Trekking.